Anpemo/qtis/README.md

 - User authentication done with Passport.
 - Everything tested with jest.

-Step by step 📋
+STEP BY STEP 📋<br/>

-Clone the repository:
+CLONE THE REPOSITORY:
 git clone https://github.com/Anpemo/qtis.git

-🔧 Go to the frontend file <qits> and install: expo install
+🔧 Go to the file qtis and install: expo install

-🔧 Go to the backend file: <BACKEND> and install: npm install
+🔧 Go to the BACKEND file and install: npm install

 🚀 START